 Trucking companies have a legal duty to regularly inspect, maintain, and repair their vehicles to ensure they are safe.
 When they cut corners on maintenance to save money, they put everyone at risk.
 In these cases, liability may fall on the trucking company for its negligence or on a third-party mechanic who performed a shoddy repair.
 A detailed inspection of the truck’s maintenance records and the vehicle itself is crucial for uncovering this type of fault.

-Negligence from the Trucking Company
+When the Trucking Company Is Negligent

 The trucking company’s responsibility doesn’t end with vehicle maintenance.
 They are also accountable for the drivers they put on the road.
 If a company hires a driver with a history of reckless driving or fails to provide adequate training, it can be held liable for “negligent hiring.”
 Similarly, if they keep a driver employed despite knowing about safety violations, it’s considered “negligent retention.”